munificent/ui-as-code/in-progress/parameter-freedom.md

 However, library maintainers may wish to change their APIs to take advantage of these new features.
 That needs to be done thoughtfully.

-#### Turning named parameters to positional parameters
+### Turning named parameters to positional parameters

-In order to take advantage of these features, API designers may want to turn some named parameters (think "child" in Flutter) into positional parameters or vice versa.
+In order to take advantage of these features, API designers may want to turn some named parameters (think `child` in Flutter) into positional parameters or vice versa.
 That *is* a breaking change, but can be phased in by supporting both for a while: